Netanyahu says he supports proposed ceasefire with Lebanon's Hezbollah

 Hezbollah, meanwhile, kept up its rocket fire, triggering air raid sirens across northern Israel.

-Israeli military spokesman Avichay Adraee issued evacuation warnings for 20 buildings in Beirut's southern suburbs, where Hezbollah has a major presence, as well as a warning for the southern town of Naqoura where UNIFIL is headquartered.
+Israeli military spokesman Avichay Adraee issued evacuation warnings for 20 buildings in Beirut's southern suburbs, where Hezbollah has a major presence, as well as a warning for the southern town of Naqoura where the U.N. peacekeeping mission, UNIFIL, is headquartered.

 UNIFIL spokesperson Andrea Tenenti told The Associated Press that peacekeepers will not evacuate.